ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_nutrition_optimization/concept_model.rst

 To find optimized results, we will:

 #.
-Simulate 1 scenario for each possible combination of modeled interventions either at 0% or 100% coverage.
+Simulate a scenario for each possible combination of modeled interventions either at 0% or 100% coverage.
 #.
 Define cost functions for each intervention.
 #.
 External to vivarium, pair the simulated results of these scenarios with the intervention costing function and solve for combination of scenarios that maximizes health impact.